dynamsoft-docs/mobile-document-scanner-docs-js/introduction/index.md

 ## Next Step

-- If you only need to scan single-page documents, proceed to the [Dynamsoft Document Scanner Developer Guide]({{ site.guides }}document-scanner.html).
+- If you only need to scan single-page documents, proceed to the [Mobile Document Scanner Developer Guide]({{ site.guides }}index.html).

 - If you need to handle multi-page documents, **multi-document** scenarios, PDF files, annotations, and more, you will need the fully-featured **Mobile Web Capture (MWC)**.
 In this case, proceed to the [Mobile Web Capture Developer Guide]({{ site.guides }}mobile-web-capture.html).